 Image

 Antibiotics are effective in treating many infectious diseases.
-However, they can also have unintended consequences, such as disrupting the diversity of the gut microbiota5.
+However, they can also have unintended consequences, such as disrupting the diversity of the gut microbiota, leading to a condition known as Antibiotic-Associated Diarrhea (AAD)5.

-Symptoms of antibiotic-associated dysbiosis typically occurs during antibiotic treament, but can also manifest 2 to 8 weeks after the completion of antibiotic therapy6.
+AAD typically occurs during antibiotic treatment, but it's important to note that diarrhea can also manifest 2 to 8 weeks after the completion of antibiotic therapy6.

 Reference:

-2. Farthing M, et al. World Gastroenterology Organisation Global Guidelines: February 2012.
+2. Farthing M, et al. World Gastroenterology Organisation Global Guidelines: Acute diarrhea in adults and children.
+February 2012. https://www.worldgastroenterology.org/guidelines/global-guidelines/acute-diarrhea/acute-diarrhea-english.
 Last accessed 17th December 2019

 4. McFarland, LV.
 Systematic review and meta-analysis of Saccharomyces boulardii in adult patients.
 World journal of gastroenterology: WJG.
 2010; 16(18): 2202.